nucypher/nucypher/docs/source/pre_application/overview.rst

 Operator
 --------

-The Operator (aka "Ursula") is the node that provides PRE application service.
+The Operator (aka "Ursula") is the node, and associated Ethereum address, that provides PRE application service.

-It is the bonded delegate of a Staking Provider and an active network node, performing PRE work on behalf of a Staking Provider.
-Ursulas must remain online to provide uninterrupted services on-demand.
+It is the :ref:`bonded <bond-operator>` delegate of a Staking Provider and an active network node, performing PRE work on behalf of a Staking Provider.
+Nodes must remain online to provide uninterrupted services on-demand.

 .. note::